The safeguarding of the the children in our care is a high priority within school. We take all concerns seriously whenever they are raised.

 In May we finally (thanks to the superb work by Mr Turner at Killamarsh Infant School), have put together a team of individuals that can help with a variety of things that aren't school's area of expertise.

-Caroline Hague and Charlotte Grafton are experienced in supporting families in a variety of circumstances and will be visiting school regularly for a 'Drop in' service once a month.
+Caroline and Jenna are experienced in supporting families in a variety of circumstances and will be visiting school regularly for a 'Drop in' service once a month.
 All you need to do is drop me an email to say you'd like a chat.
 I don't need to know any details about why, that's not the aim of the email, it's just to make sure that they know how many are coming and can organise themselves.

-Charlotte and Caroline are supported by Mel Hagues who will supervise them in the in their support roles and offer further advice and help if appropriate.
+Jenna and Caroline are supported by Mel Hagues who will supervise them in the in their support roles and offer further advice and help if appropriate.
 I have worked with Mel for many years prior to this role (she was part of the team working out of The Grange) and know she'll do a good job too.

 This team is there to provide support, help, advice and point you in the direction of people you may not even know existed.
 We are blessed to have such a service at our disposal and I urge you to reach out if you have any difficulties and need some external and impartial advice.